isaac1000000/flexicon-web-page/README.md

 # flexicon-web-page

 The React.js webpage for flexicon.
+Starter template from vite.